Ezekiel: Chapter 46

 The affects of the longevity of life among families can be seen from the evidence of the pre-flood era following the family line of Adam through his son Seth.
 In the 1,000 years of his creation, Adam was alive to see the ninth generation born through his seed.
 Today, we might be able to see up to four generations living concurrently, but in that day there will be a great population explosion and great blessings poured out from the Lord.
 View the notes on Ezekiel 46 for more information.

-There will be two major groups of peoples coexisting during the Lord's millennial reign:
+There will be two major groups of peoples coexisting during the Lord's millennial reign on earth:

 - The resurrected saints of God, Revelation 19:11-14, will consist of,